Compliance

 3. Trial software that's built for food waste operations – Don't evaluate generic tools.
 Food waste collection has specific needs.
 The software should reflect that.

-4. Run a parallel trial – Keep your current system running while you test the new one for 2–3 weeks.
+4. Run a parallel trial – Keep your current system running while you test the new one for 14 days.
 Measure time saved and error reduction.
-If it's not saving you 10+ hours per week, it's not the right fit.
+If it is not saving meaningful time or reducing errors, it is not the right fit.

 5. Train drivers properly – Software only works if your team uses it.
 Schedule half-day training sessions.
 Let drivers ask questions.
 The best systems are intuitive, but even intuitive tools need a proper handover.